David Baines: Early life and education

-Baines grew up in Haydock.
+Baines was born on 25 June 1979.
+He grew up in Haydock.
+He was a student in media and cultural studies at Liverpool John Moores University, graduating with a Bachelor of Arts (BA) degree in 2000.
+He undertook a Master of Arts (MA) degree in economics and social studies/labour studies at the University of Manchester, which he completed in 2002.

 He worked as a school teacher before going into politics.
+He achieved qualified teacher status in 2005.
+He then worked as a primary school teacher in the Metropolitan Borough of St Helens, until he was elected a councillor.

 Political career

-He was elected as a St Helens Council councillor for the Windle ward in 2013, having previously worked as a primary school teacher.
+He was elected as a St Helens Council councillor for the Windle ward in 2013.
 In 2019, he became leader of St Helens Council, and later Deputy Mayor of the Liverpool City Region before standing down in 2024 ahead of his general election campaign, having been selected as the Labour candidate for St Helens North.

 In the 2024 General Elections, Baines was elected as MP for St Helens North with 21,284 votes (52.6%) and a majority of 12,169 over the second place Reform UK candidate.
 On 26 July 2024, he made his maiden speech in the House of Commons during a debate on "Making Britain a Clean Energy Superpower".
 Baines dedicated his first Parliamentary Question to SEND provision, an issue he has regularly campaigned on and called for further improvements to protect children with SEND.

-As a lifelong Saints fan and supporter of the game, Baines was elected as Chair of the All Party Parliamentary Group (APPG) for Rugby League.
+As a lifelong St Helens R.F.C. fan and supporter of the game, Baines was elected as Chair of the All Party Parliamentary Group (APPG) for Rugby League.
 The APPG exists to act as a link between Government, Stakeholders and supporters to highlight the most important issues affecting the sport.

 Since his election as the Member of Parliament for St Helens North in 2024, Baines has spoken on a range of issues in Parliament.
 He has contributed to debates on transport connectivity across north-west England, including calling for improved accessibility at railway stations in his constituency, including Garswood and Earlestown.

 With his background as a primary school teacher, Baines has regularly supported improvements to education, serving on the Public Bill Committee for the Children's Wellbeing and Schools Bill and raising questions on teacher qualifications, school accountability, child poverty and support for breakfast clubs.

 In 2025, he contributed to debates on the Armed Forces Commissioner Bill, arguing for greater recognition of the needs of service families.
 He has also used Business of the House debates to pay tribute to local campaigners and highlight issues such as maternity services and hospital closures.

+On 11 May 2026, he called on Keir Starmer to resign following the 2026 local elections.
+In July 2026, after Andy Burnham succeeded Starmer as prime minister, he was appointed a parliamentary private secretary in the Prime Minister's Office.